Over the years, vegetation researchers

 the gap between ozone exposure and ozone dose (i.e., flux).

-determines the resulting vegetation effects.
-Without including
+the resulting vegetation effects.
+Without including these three

 adequately vegetation effects.
 When considering only uptake and